tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 > None of the links or articles I have shown you have explicitly talked about price discrimination (and it's not).
 I would argue that the idea is the same.
 A company sells Insulins to people at a higher price wherever they can.
 While this is more "efficient" and makes sense with printers, it's cruel to do this for life-saving medicine.

 # The Future & Conclusion
 If you have a good product you can sell it at a single price and your company will do fine.
-If you want ever dollar you can squeeze out of your customers, than you want to version your product such that your customers are forced to buy the appropriate version.

-I am not looking forward to the future of price discrimination.
+If you want ever dollar you can squeeze out of your customers, than you can version your product such that your customers choose the appropriate version.
+Given how I dislike pricing strategies today, I am not looking towards the future of price segmentation.
+I already believe that current e-commerce pricing schemes are too invasive, and will only become more invasive without regulation.
+In addition, group pricing feels unfair due to its arbitrary nature (as a consumer, it feels like paying a "premium" for being in a specific group).
+If you couldn't tell, my favorite alternative is "versioning".
+Overall it feels more "fair" because the company has to be smart about setting up their product line, and this strategy allows the consumer choose for themselves.

-I think that second degree price discrimination is a much "fair" mainly because second degree price discrimination involves being smart about devising your products to let your consumers decide.
-While perfect price discrimination is incredibly invasive.

-while perfect price discrimination is incredibly invasive

-while third degree price discrimination feels arbitrary as a consumer.

 # Readings & Sources